yosephdev/quizzy/README.md

 # Online Quiz App

-Welcome to the Online Quiz App, an interactive platform for testing and improving knowledge in various fields.
-This app utilizes the Open Trivia Database (<https://opentdb.com/>) to provide a diverse range of quiz questions.
-Designed as a school project, it aims to offer an engaging user experience using standard web technologies: HTML, CSS, and JavaScript.
+The Online Quiz App is an interactive platform designed to provide users with a wide range of quizzes for knowledge testing and improvement.
+Leveraging the Open Trivia Database, this app is a school project that offers an engaging user experience with standard web technologies.

 ![Check out how Quizzy looks on different devices](assets/images/responsive-mockup.png)